What is Vision Therapy?

 Brain plasticity is a remarkable and complex feature of the human brain that enables us to learn, develop new skills, and adapt to our environment throughout our lives.
 Through vision therapy, we can harness the power of brain plasticity to improve visual skills and abilities, leading to better vision and overall quality of life.

 Do you want to learn more or have a specific topic you want our specialists to address in one of the following blogs?
-Please send an email to our editor Luke at [email protected]!
+Please send an email to [email protected]!